CatFace24/svg-icons-css/README.md

 4) just put these icon classes wherever you need

 ## Next Steps:
-- Adjust javascript with newer properties (see if formatting is also possible)
+- Tweak javascript with newer properties (see if formatting is also possible)
+- Figure out proper sizings in em
 - Combine with design/colour tokens